whynotdakshh/ZyroN-Privacy-Policy/README.md

 ## 🚸 Children's Privacy

-Sangam does not knowingly collect data from users under the age of 13.
+Sargam does not knowingly collect data from users under the age of 13.
 If such data is identified, it will be deleted immediately.

 ---